Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means to refrain from interfering with something that is satisfactory.
-The phrase uses "well enough" metaphorically to suggest contentment, not a literal state.
+The idiom uses "well enough" metaphorically to suggest contentment, not a literal state.

 Origin: